Irish Museums Trust

 1. For the purpose of this scheme, the current ICOM museum definition applies.

-4. Applications must indicate how the award will contribute to the applicant’s capacity to make an enhanced contribution to the Irish museum sector.
-In the case of academic applicants, they must demonstrate (a) the direct relevance of their work to Irish museums and (b) how the grant will practically assist with the research in hand.
+2. Applicants must demonstrate how the grant will enhance their contribution to the Irish museum sector.
+Academic applicants must show (a) the direct relevance of their research to Irish museums and (b) how the grant will practically assist their work.

-5. IMA membership may constitute a preferential factor in adjudicating applications.
+10. IMA membership may constitute a preferential factor in adjudicating the applications.

 How can you apply?